brstrutt/planning_knock_out_whist/README.md

 To run the full application you currently need to open both devcontainers simultaneously.
 Run the backend service in one, then run the frontend dev server in the other.

+## TODO:

+- Add a second Frontend devcontainer that spins up the latest production backend docker container automatically on start.
+This is to make it easier to update JUST the frontend without needing to manually start the backend
+- Figure out how to make modifying the fullstack environment easier.
+Currently you need to open a THIRD VSCode window in order to see and update the devctonainers/global readme, because the devcontainers pretend they can't see the root folder
+- Figure out how to deploy this thing and make it do the do automatically